 Tesla tires are built to optimize performance, safety, reliability and durability.
 Since tires degrade over time from the effects of ultraviolet light, extreme temperatures, high loads and environmental conditions, always follow the recommended tire rotation schedule.
 For more information on ways to optimize the performance of your vehicle, see the recommended practices for vehicle maintenance.

 Towing and Loaner Wheel Service

-A puncture eventually causes the tyre to lose pressure, which is why it is important to check tyre pressures frequently.
-Replace punctured or damaged tyres as soon as possible.
-Your tubeless tyres may not leak when penetrated, provided the object remains in the tyre.
+A puncture eventually causes the tire to lose pressure, which is why it is important to check tire pressures frequently.
+Replace punctured or damaged tires as soon as possible.
+Your tubeless tires may not leak when penetrated, provided the object remains in the tire.

 If you feel a sudden vibration or ride disturbance while driving, or you suspect a tire is damaged, immediately reduce your speed.
 Drive slowly while avoiding heavy braking or sharp steering and, when safe to do so, stop the vehicle.
 Arrange to have your vehicle transported to the nearest tire shop, or consult your nearest Tesla Service Center for tire availability.

 Note: If you notice your tire has been punctured and you are able to maintain control of your vehicle, try to inflate your tire and drive carefully to the closest third-party tire shop or Tesla Service Center.
 The tire may only lose air slowly, monitor your tire pressure closely while driving.
 If your tire is not able to hold air, do not keep on driving and contact Roadside Assistance.